 Ready.
 Set.
 Paint!
-Explore your kid’s creativity and create Word Art on canvas or paper.
-A perfect gift idea for grandparents and parents alike.
+Explore your kid’s creativity and design Word Art on canvas or paper.
+A perfect gift idea for parents and grandparents alike.

 My Pinterest addiction is fairly serious.
 I find so many ideas for around the house.
 For example, outfit ideas; all of which leads to shopping.
 But, my favorite part of the addiction are the ideas for doing crafty activities with my kids.